Grants

 It is the goal of the Protect Wild Dolphins Alliance to provide funding from each state specialty license plate to those authorized organizations who serve on the front lines to rescue, educate, conserve and Protect Marine Wildlife.

-The formula is simple, the more specialty plates we have, the more funding can be awarded.
+The formula is simple, the more specialty plates we sell, the more funding can be awarded.

 We’ve strived to keep the application process simple, and transparent as possible.